Device-independent uncloneable encryption: Introduction

 We note that in the specific context of uncloneable encryption, the security proofs in~\cite{Got03,BL20} do already have a form of ``one-sided device-independent'' property, in the sense that for the uncloneable encryption scenario the receiver may be dishonest, and hence the security proof must cover the possibility of the receiver not performing the intended operations.
-However, our goal in this work is to extend the device-independence to cover the client's devices as well\footnote{In order to achieve this, our protocol will involve some interaction between the client and receiver.
-Note that while a dishonest receiver could of course lie about the outputs of their devices, this poses no problems for a DI security proof, because such behaviour can always be absorbed into the operations/measurements performed by the dishonest party --- this line of reasoning has been used in many previous works on cryptographic scenarios with some potentially dishonest receiver (including uncloneable encryption) such as~\cite{FM18,GMP22,KT20}.
-(See also Remark~\ref{remark:receiver} later below.)} (we briefly elaborate on how the~\cite{BL20} scheme is insecure in the fully DI setting in Section~\ref{subsec:results} below).
+However, our goal in this work is to extend the device-independence to cover the client's devices as well (we briefly elaborate on how the~\cite{BL20} scheme is insecure in the fully DI setting in Section~\ref{subsec:results} below).
 This is somewhat similar to the scenario considered by~\cite{GMP22} (for which they achieve polynomial rather than exponential security), except that in their scenario, while the states and measurements are indeed not trusted, it is still assumed that the devices are computationally bounded.
-The security achieved in their scenario is not information theoretic, but under the assumption that the LWE problem cannot be solved by polynomial-time quantum computers.
+Due to this, the security achieved in their scenario is not information theoretic, but under the assumption that the LWE problem cannot be solved by polynomial-time quantum computers.
 Hence thus far, there has not been an uncloneable encryption scheme in the ``standard'' fully DI scenario, without computational assumptions.